neustar/tcs-apis/README.md

    should be addressed in a more detailed design.

-3. The proposal author writes a design doc to work out details of the proposed design and address the concerns raised in the initial discussion.
+3. The proposal author writes a design doc to work out details of the proposed design and addresses the concerns raised in the initial discussion.

 4. Once comments and revisions on the design doc wind down, there is a final discussion on the issue, to reach one of two outcomes: